EXPLAIN, Dump, and Watch

 INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, TRUNCATE,

-or MERGE.
-WITH cte AS (UPDATE ...) ...
-(Postgres data-modifying
+WITH cte AS (UPDATE ...) ....
+Ferrule tracks parenthesis depth

 Per-backend output formats